-From adding content slider to full-width images, to multiple columns, they come with many different components to help you create impressive and professional web pages.
+From adding a content slider to full-width images to multiple columns, they come with many different components to help you create impressive and professional web pages.
 These WordPress page builders are as easy to use as installing and activating a plugin.
 Once activated, you can see an additional option in the WordPress editor screen that can be used to build WordPress pages.
-Divide your pages into rows and columns, and see the changes in real time.
+Divide your pages into rows and columns, and see the changes in real-time.

 Now since there are numerous drag and drop page builders available, we decided to compare the two most popular and page builders for WordPress to guide you to the right decision.